19hours/sg-statutes/Acts/Income Tax Act.md

 (ii) is of the opinion that this is likely to prevent or unduly delay the effective exchange of information under the prescribed arrangement; or

-(iii) is of the opinion that this is likely to prejudice any investigation into any alleged breach of any law relating to tax of the country with whose government the prescribed arrangement in question was made (whether the breach would result in the imposition of a criminal or civil penalty); or
+(iii) is of the opinion that this is likely to prejudice any investigation into any alleged breach of any law relating to tax of the country of the competent authority making the request (whether the breach would result in the imposition of a criminal or civil penalty); or

+[Act 37 of 2014 wef 27/11/2014]

 (b) on such other ground as may be prescribed under section 105H.

 [24/2009; 19/2013]

+[Act 37 of 2014 wef 27/11/2014]

-(5) Rules made under section 105H may provide for the particulars to be given in a notice under subsection (1).
+(5) Rules made under section 105H may provide for the particulars to be given in a notice under subsection (1) or (1A).

 [24/2009]

+[Act 37 of 2014 wef 27/11/2014]

 ### Power of Comptroller to obtain information